 3. Metabolic labeling

-The nucleotide analog 4-thiouridine (4 sU) is used to label the nascent RNA, thereby enabling the detection of transcriptional dynamics (Figure c).
-However, methods with longer labeling times label the majority of transcripts, limiting sensitivity.
-Transient transcriptome sequencing (TT-seq) and thiol (SH)-linked alkylation RNA metabolic sequencing (SLAM-seq) address this problem by targeting the 3′ end of RNA (i.e., the newly transcribed region close to RNA polymerase), reducing background signals from 5′ RNA.
+The nucleotide analog 4-thiouridine (4 sU) is used to label nascent RNA, thereby enabling the detection of transcriptional dynamics (Figure c) However, methods with longer labeling times label the majority of transcripts, limiting sensitivity.
+Transient transcriptome sequencing (TT-seq) and thiol (SH)-linked alkylation RNA metabolic sequencing (SLAM-seq) address this issue by targeting the 3′ end of RNA (i.e., the newly transcribed region near the RNA polymerase), reducing background signals from 5′ RNA.

 3.1 TT-seq:

-Labeling time is limited to 5 minutes and only the 3′ end of new transcripts is labeled.
+Labeling time is limited to 5 minutes, and only the 3′ ends of new transcripts are labeled.

-Add an RNA fragmentation step before biotin affinity purification to enrich the labeled RNA and improve detection sensitivity.
+Adding an RNA fragmentation step before biotin affinity purification can enrich labeled RNA and improve detection sensitivity.

 3.2 SLAM-seq:

-Integrate 3' mRNA-seq library preparation (can also be used for miRNA libraries) to directly sequence tagged nascent RNAs rather than entire transcripts.
+Integrate 3' mRNA-seq library preparation (also applicable to miRNA libraries) to directly sequence tagged nascent RNAs rather than the entire transcript.

-After RNA extraction, iodoacetamide is added to alkylate 4sU residues and induce reverse transcription-dependent T>C nucleotide conversion (manifested as a "mutation" in sequencing), thereby accurately locating the 4sU integration site.
+After RNA extraction, iodoacetamide is added to alkylate the 4sU residues, inducing reverse transcription-dependent T>C nucleotide conversion (manifested as a "mutation" in sequencing), thereby precisely locating the 4sU integration site.

 However, the low integration rate results in only a few 4sU sites being converted to cytosine, limiting the detection sensitivity.